stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 # Machine Pools

 A machine pool creates machine sets that are all clones of the same configuration across availability zones.
 Machine pools perform all of the host node provisioning management actions on a worker node.
-We have different machinepools for different resources to cater the problems when one service deprives another service of resources when they share the same node.
+We have different machine pools for different resources to cater the problems when one service deprives another service of resources when they share the same node.
 Below is the detail of minimum machines required for SAAP deployment.

 ## 3x Master